api3dao/old-api3-docs/docs/pre-alpha/members/staking/rewards.md

 > `rewardAmount = totalStakedTokens * APR * epochLength / epochsPerYear / 100`

-In other words, *the reward is the annual percentage (APR) increase divided by the number of epochs per year (currenly ~52)*.
+In other words, *the reward is the annual percentage (APR) increase divided by the number of epochs per year (currently ~52)*.

 In addition, each time `mintReward` is called, the annual percentage (the reward rate) is updated up or down by APR update step size (1%), according to whether the total number of staked tokens is above or below its target.
 The initial target is 50%, so if the total number of staked tokens is less than 50% of the total token supply when `mintReward` is called, APR will be raised by 1% for the next reward payout (and vice versa).
 Thus, APR will constantly be adjusted, but it will always stay between a designated maximum and minimum -- currently 75% and 2.5% respectively.